 “The happiest couples I’ve interviewed say they have a dynamic life together and an active life apart,” says Andrea Syrtash, relationship expert and author of Cheat on Your Husband (With Your Husband).
 “I think it adds a lot to the relationship when you can come back and share what you’ve done, what you’ve learned.
 It adds more excitement so you miss each other.”
 Most Americans are waiting a little later to get married and since many of us had active single lives before we married, we still want those outlets outside of our marriage, says Syrtash.
 Men and women are still prioritizing their relationships and time with friends, which can help them feel self-expressed when they return home to their partners, she says.
-Here’s how to stay connected to your partner when you’re apart.
+Check out these 12 things sex therapists wish you knew.

 But they also love doing activities together

 “Couples who prioritize each other are going to be more connected sexually,” says Syrtash.
 “It’s tough for us to connect in the bedroom if we’re totally out of touch.
 You don’t need to spend every waking moment together, but know that your partner is a priority.”
 If you’ve heard that “couples who sweat together, stay together,” consider physical activity—outside of the bedroom—as a great way to bond with your significant other while also improving your health.
 Not only does exercise releases endorphins—neurochemicals that make you feel happy—but some research says that after they participated in an activity or challenge together, couples reported feeling more connected and in love with their partner.